spryker/spryker-docs/docs/scos/dev/upgradability-services/evaluator-reference/entity-name-is-not-unique.md

 template: concept-topic-template
 ---

-## Entity name is not unique

 Modules have public and private APIs.
-More information you can get here - https://docs.spryker.com/docs/scos/dev/architecture/module-api/definition-of-module-api.html

-{% info_block infoBox "" %}
 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility is not guaranteed in the private API.
-{% endinfo_block %}
+For example, if you use a core method on the project level, and it is updated or removed, it can cause unexpected issues during updates.

+For more information about module APIs, see [Definition of Module API](/docs/scos/dev/architecture/module-api/definition-of-module-api.html).

-When we are extending public API on the project level we need to make sure that we have unique names, so Spryker updates are compatible with project changes.
+When you are extending public API on the project level, make sure that entity names are unique, so Spryker updates are compatible with project changes.

-Project names that have to be unique:
+The names of the following entities must be unique on the project level:

 * Transfers
 * Transfer properties